-The risks on the journey to the border can be as high as staying: Families walk for miles through the night to avoid being shot at by snipers or being caught by soldiers who will kidnap young men to fight for the regime.
+The risks on the journey to the border can be as high as staying: Families walk for miles through the night to avoid being shot at by snipers or being caught by warring parties who will kidnap young men to fight for their cause.

 How many refugees are there?

 Every year of the conflict has seen an exponential growth in refugees.
-Just one year ago, there were 100,000 refugees.
-By this past April, there were 800,000.
-That doubled to 1.6 million in less than four months.
+In July 2012, there were 100,000 refugees.
+One year later, there were 1.5 million.
+That tripled by the end of 2015.

 Do all refugees live in camps?

-Jordan’s Zaatari, the first official refugee camp that opened one year ago, gets most news coverage because it is the destination for newly arrived refugees.
-It is also the most concentrated settlement of refugees: At least 120,000 Syrians now live in Zaatari, making it the country’s fourth largest city.
-The formerly barren desert is crowded with acres of white tents, makeshift shops line a “main street,” and schools have been opened.
+Jordan’s Zaatari, the first official refugee camp that opened in July 2012, gets the most news coverage because it is the destination for newly-arrived refugees.
+It is also the most concentrated settlement of refugees: Approximately 80,000 Syrians live in Zaatari, making it one of the country’s largest cities.

-Because Jordan’s camps are run by the government and the UN — with many partner organizations like Mercy Corps coordinating services — they offer more structure and support.
+Because Jordan’s camps are run by the government and the U.N. — with many partner organizations like Mercy Corps coordinating services — they offer more structure and support.
 But many families feel trapped, crowded, and even farther from any sense of home, so they seek shelter in nearby towns.

-Iraq has set up a few camps to house the influx of refugees who have arrived in the last three months, but the majority of families are living in urban areas.
-And in Lebanon, the government has no camps for refugees, so families establish makeshift camps or find shelter in derelict, abandoned buildings.
+Iraq has set up a few camps to house the influx of refugees who arrived in 2013, but the majority of families are living in urban areas.
+And in Lebanon, the government has no official camps for refugees, so families establish makeshift camps or find shelter in derelict, abandoned buildings.
 In Turkey, the majority of refugees are trying to survive and find work, despite the language barrier, in urban communities.